-Both systems will allow you to export to a lightweight model and embed the 2D drawings and 3D model into an office document for viewing.
+Both systems will allow you to export to a lightweight model and embed the 2D drawings and 3D models into an official document for viewing.

 Once you have created a model and/or drawings, you want to be able to share it with various stakeholders that don’t have access to a CAD system; management, sales, production, customers, suppliers, etc.

-Autodesk offer a wider range of collaboration tools that are cloud based or server based and functions that are free for CAD and non-CAD users to use and communicate designs and track tasks and changes.
+Autodesk offers a wider range of collaboration tools that are cloud-based or server-based and functions that are free for CAD and non-CAD users to use and communicate designs and track tasks and changes.